 Ingredients

-- 1 lb fresh baby spinach washed and drained
+- 1 pound fresh baby spinach (washed and drained)

 - 1 cup ricotta cheese

-- Prepare pasta according to directions.
+- Prepare 1 pound penne pasta according to directions.
 Drain and set aside.
 Lightly grease a baking dish.

-- Heat butter in a Dutch oven (or other heavy based pan) over medium-high heat; saute onion 5 minutes or until just brown.
-Add garlic, and cook about 1 minute.
-Reduce heat to medium-low and add spinach; cover and cook 5 minutes or until spinach is wilted, stirring occasionally.
+- Heat 4 tablespoons butter in a Dutch oven (or other heavy based pan) over medium-high heat; sauté 1 finely chopped onion5 minutes or until just brown.
+Add 4 cloves minced garlic, and cook about 1 minute.
+Reduce heat to medium-low and add 1 pound fresh baby spinach; cover and cook 5 minutes or until spinach is wilted, stirring occasionally.

-- Sprinkle spinach mixture with flour.
+- Sprinkle spinach mixture with 4 tablespoons all-purpose flour.
 Cook uncovered, stirring constantly, 1 minute.
-Gradually add milk, stirring well.
+Gradually add 1 1/2 cup milk, stirring well.
 Cook 5 minutes, stirring often, until thickened and smooth.
-Remove from heat; stir in cooked pasta, mozzarella, ricotta, sugar, salt and pepper, and red pepper.
-Place into prepared dish and sprinkle evenly with Parmesan.
+Remove from heat; stir in cooked pasta, 1 cup shredded mozzarella cheese, 1 cup ricotta cheese, salt and pepper, and 1 teaspoon crushed red pepper flakes.
+Place into prepared dish and sprinkle evenly with 1 cup parmesan cheese.

 - Devour.